 Scoring well in the physics section of the NEET exam requires immense hard work, dedication, consistency, and focus.
 Given below are 3 simple ways by using which you can secure almost full marks in physics:

 1. Understand Concepts: Major chunk of NEET aspirants try to understand the concepts of Physics by solving the questions.
+However, it should be the other way round.
+You should focus more on concepts and try to understand the process of derivation.
+This will enable you to solve most of the questions related to that particular topic.

 You should follow a sequence while studying each topic like start by reading that chapter from NCERT book.
 Then refer to your coaching class notes.
 While studying, try to understand the logic behind a particular derivation.
 Once you think you have formed a base about the chapter, go on to read it from a reference book you have opted for.
 In the end, take up some relevant questions or numerical and by solving them test your concept clarity.